control-toolbox/LossControl.jl/docs/src/statement.md

+# Optimal control problem with loss control regions

-# Statement of the problem
+## Statement of the problem

 Let $n$, $m$, $\ell \in \mathbb{N}^*$ be three positive integers and $T > 0$ be a positive real number.
 In this section, we consider a partition of the state space given by